shobhits147/redditer/README.md

     1. One thread to stream submissions based on filters provided
     2. One thread to stream comments based on filters provided

+7. Aggregator tracks only those subreddits that the configured user is subscribed to

-7. Reddit doesn't allow you to post comments more than once every 5 seconds.
+8. Reddit doesn't allow you to post comments more than once every 5 seconds.
 So to avoid being blocked by reddit, `Aggregator` polls reddit for new Posts or Comments with a sleep of 10 seconds.

-8. For any matching Submission, aggregator adds a comment to that post and dumps the original post's details to `submissionsFile`
+9. For any matching Submission, aggregator adds a comment to that post and dumps the original post's details to `submissionsFile`

-9. For any matching Comment, aggregator adds a reply to that comment and dumps the original comment's details to `commentsFile`
+10. For any matching Comment, aggregator adds a reply to that comment and dumps the original comment's details to `commentsFile`

 ## Results format